top of page

 The UK has some of the strictest knife laws in the world

-• Maximum prison sentence of 4 years for possession
+• The maximum prison sentence for possession is 4 years.

-• Life sentence for murder with a knife.
+• A life sentence can be given for murder with a knife.

 Under the Offensive Weapons Act 2019, it is illegal to: